nathandao/coffee-drip-scale/README.md

 # Bluetooth Coffee Drip Scale

-A bluetooth scale to keep track of your hand brew coffee.
+A bluetooth scale to keep track of your hand brew process.
+This may be useful if you're brewing your coffee with a V60, Chemex, etc...

+**Disclaimer: As this is a tinkering project it is not meant for production use, and so far has only been tested a few times on my Linux machine.
+By following the instructions here, you agree that I am not responsible to any damage done in any form, including your coffee :D**

 This repository contains both the code for hardware and the web interface for the scale.